Parilia: History

 By the end of the late Republic, the Parilia became associated with the birthday of Rome.
 Numerous accounts of the founding of Rome exist, but the particular one related to the Parilia is described by Ovid in his Fasti.
 According to this myth, Romulus, upon reaching Rome on the day of the Parilia, took a stick and engraved a line in the ground that defined the boundaries of the new city (pomerium).
 He then prayed to the gods Jupiter, Mars, and Vesta asking for protection of this area.
 However, his brother Remus, unaware of the boundaries, crossed the line and was struck down by Romulus's henchman Celer.

 Over time, and under the influence of several Roman rulers, the structure of the Parilia changed.
 First, after Julius Caesar heard the news of Roman Victory at Munda in 45 BC (around the date of the Parilia), he added games to the ceremony.
 At these games, the citizens would wear crowns in Caesar’s honor.
 Caligula instituted into the celebration a procession of priests, noblemen, boys and girls of noble birth singing of his virtues while escorting the Golden Shield, previously bestowed upon him by the citizens of Rome, to the Capitol.
 At this time the Parilia became Rome's birthday celebration rather than the rural festival it had once been.
-In 121 AD, Hadrian founded a new temple of Venus and Roma and changed the festival’s name to Romaea.
+In 121 AD, Hadrian founded a new temple of Venus and Roma and changed the festival’s name to the Romaea.
 This temple was ruined in the 9th century.